ananya09patankar/AnanyaP/README.md

 * I consider myself a semi-beginner and hence I am exploring the fields of Data Science, Machine Learning, Web Development.
 * I have worked on projects pertaining to Database Management System,Image Processing,Web Programming, Data Viz, AI, Data Structures, Cyber Security etc and research projects relating to Operating Systems.
 * I have a good background of programming languages like JAVA,Python,C++,C
-* I have made IoT based projects and App Development projects in various hackathons.
+* I have made IoT based projects and App Development projects in some hackathons.

 # Creative Background 🎶